TheColossus/ScalarFlow/README.md

 ## Features of the library

--The 'Scalar' class: Create objects that store data and gradients of each neuron.
+-The 'Scalar' class in kernel.py: Create objects that store data and gradients of each neuron.
 Scalars have numerous methods that help with computation and automatically handles differentiation during backpropagation:
   - Addition, multiplication, subtraction, division, exponentiation (currently can only raise to integers and floats), logarithms (currently only natural log):
     ```
     x = Scalar(4)